openfisca/openfisca-doc/en/contribute/README.md

 Feel free to fork the [source code repositories](https://github.com/openfisca) on GitHub and send us pull-requests.

-You can send us an email: contact@openfisca.fr
+You can also send us an email: contact@openfisca.fr

 Thanks for enhancing OpenFisca!